alenkis/functional-programming-typescript-book/src/02-Functional-Composition/index.md

 const result = multBy10(increment(1)); // 20
 ```

 You will notice that the order is different.
-With `flow`, we can read from left to right, while with traditional approach we have to read from inside out
+With `flow`, we can read from left to right, while with traditional approach we would have to read from the inside out.

 ```typescript
 flow(a, b, c)(1) === c(b(a(1)));